Raleigh, NC Social Security Disability Lawyer

-1. Did you know an appeal from the Reconsideration level decision will put your claim before an Administrative Law Judge for a new determination, with a much better chance of success on your claim?
-It’s true, but the bad news is, at least in Raleigh, it takes up to twenty months from your appeal from Reconsideration to get a hearing before the judge.
+Appeals from the Reconsideration level decision will put your claim before an Administrative Law Judge for a new determination, but with a much better chance of success on your claim.
+However, it can take up to 20 months from your Reconsideration appeal to get a hearing before the judge in Raleigh, NC.

-3. Did you know that the Social Security Administration periodically conducts continuing disability eligibility reviews for those already approved for disability benefits?
-It’s true.
+You will begin to receive disability benefits once you are awarded them.
+However, the Social Security Administration periodically conducts continuing disability eligibility reviews for those already approved for disability benefits.
 Years after a claimant has been determined to be disabled, a review may be done to see if the claimant remains disabled.

 If you think you may qualify for disability benefits, contact the attorneys at Lennon, Camak & Bertics, PLLC, for a consultation.
 We don’t charge a dollar until we win your case!